Johnson90512/Awesome-Security-Resources/README.md

 [How to create a backdoor](https://null-byte.wonderhowto.com/how-to/hack-like-pro-create-nearly-undetectable-backdoor-with-cryptcat-0149264/) | Article on how to create a nearly undetectable backdoor with Cryptcat.
 [How to create a remote command shell](https://www.sans.edu/student-files/presentations/ftp_nslookup_withnotes.pdf) | Creating a remote command shell using a default windows command line tools
 [How to create a reverse Shell](https://www.businessinsider.com/how-to-create-a-reverse-shell-to-remotely-execute-root-commands-over-any-open-port-using-netcat-or-bash-2012-1) | Article detailing how to create a reverse shell and when to do it.
-[How to start out in RE](https://www.reddit.com/r/ReverseEngineering/comments/12ajwc/how_to_start_out_in_reverse_engineering/) | Reddit post on the steps to get started in Reverse Engineering.
 [Reverse Shell in Bash](https://incognitjoe.github.io/reverse-shells-for-dummies.html) | Reverse shells in bash for Dummies by a Dummy.
 **Hacking and Pentesting** |
 [Pentesting Methodology](http://www.0daysecurity.com/pentest.html) | Step by step walkthough of a basic pentesting methodology.